VietKhoaNguyen/Final-Project/README.md

 ### app.py

 This file provides an interactive web application built with Streamlit.
-It allows users to explore the project results and run simulations through a browser-based interface without using the command line.
+It imports and uses the same pipeline as `main.py` via the `src/` modules, so all results are fully consistent.

+The app allows users to:

+- select the PIN model and configuration;
+- run the full experiment interactively;
+- view security metrics, top PINs, attack results, and defense results;
+- view the attempt limit recommendation with cumulative success curves.

 ---